Questions or Concerns on your Mind?

 What type of communication should I expect?

 Owners will often call to ask your opinion of our care because of the existing relationship they have with you and the trust they place in your opinion.
 We’ve discovered that in many cases owners may not communicate fully what we have explained to them.
 This is understandable considering the amount and complexity of information that we try to pass along.
-Owners may also feel more comfortable disclosing their true feelings to you as opposed to a MVA doctor whom they just met.
+Owners may also feel more comfortable disclosing their true feelings to you as opposed to a MVA or Hickory doctor whom they just met.
 Feel free to call our doctors to get detailed information and to provide your insight on the owner’s needs.
-For complex questions it is best to encourage owners to direct these to the MVA doctors in charge of the patient.
+For complex questions it is best to encourage owners to direct these to the MVA or Hickory doctors in charge of the patient.

 If a patient is admitted by the emergency service, will they have the option of transferring to my hospital?

 Many veterinarians have their transfer preferences on file with our facility in order to provide the best service to our clients.
-If it is your preference, the emergency doctor will give pet owners the options to return the pet to your hospital for continued care or to continue care at MVA.
+If it is your preference, the emergency doctor will give pet owners the options to return the pet to your hospital for continued care or to continue care at MVA or Hickory.
 We stress to the pet owner that they need to contact you before the transfer so you are aware of their wishes and expectations.

 I want to refer my client, but they have concerns about costs.
 What should I tell them?

 The best thing you can do is have the client make an appointment so that one of our doctors can do a complete review of the case.
-Different options can be given to the owner based on their wishes and the amount of money that they want to spend.
-In some cases diagnostics or treatment can be staged rather than happening all at one time.
-This back and forth conversation is difficult without our doctors dealing directly with the pet owner.
-For owners who need some time to repay a bill, we offer interest-free and low-interest financing through a third party agency called Care Credit.
-Owners can visit our “Before Your Appointment” section of this website to learn more about fees and payment policies.
-They can also apply for Care Credit prior to arrival online.
+Different options can be given to the owner based on their wishes and the amount of money they want to spend.
+In some cases, diagnostics or treatment can be staged rather than happening all at one time.
+This type of back-and-forth conversation is difficult without our doctors dealing directly with the pet owner.

 Why do you repeat some laboratory tests or radiographs?